wp-plugins/inline-preview/readme.txt

 1. An example of Inline Preview in action.

 == Changelog ==

+= 4.3 =
+* Better compatibility with WordPress 4.1
+* Fixed a bug preventing the preview frame from being resizable.
+* Fixed a bug preventing live preview from working sometimes.

 = 4.2 =
 * Better compatibility with WordPress 3.9